-This package lies at the heart of the IFS decompositions, and is fully described in Appendix C (starting on page 131).
+This package lies at the heart of the IFS decompositions, and is fully described in Appendix C (starting on page 145).
 The TRANS package is responsible for the necessary transposes and transforms that are needed to move the model data between grid-point space and spectral space as shown in Figure 2.1.
-Although the data is briefly in Fourier space, the IFS never has sight of this representation, as it is purely internal to the TRANS package3.
+Although the data is briefly in Fourier space, the IFS never has sight of this representation, as it is purely internal to the TRANS package.

-2This is not completely correct, as the semi-Lagrangian step of the Grid Point Calculations performs some additional communications to satisfy its dynamic data dependencies.
+&lt;sup>2This is not completely correct, as the semi-Lagrangian step of the Grid Point Calculations performs some additional communications to satisfy its dynamic data dependencies.

-Figure 2.1 IFS Model Timestep, showing data decompositions.
+${\bf Figure~2.1~{\tt IFS}~{\it Model~Timestep,~showing~data~decompositions}}.$